jlduan/fba/docs/_build/html/_sources/tutorials/multi-seq/PRJNA531855/tutorial.rst.txt

 .. _tutorial_multi-seq_PRJNA531855:

 =============================================================================
-15k HEK293 and 40k HMECs multiplexed by lipid- and cholesterol-tagged indices
+15k HEK293 and 40k HMECs Multiplexed by Lipid- and Cholesterol-tagged Indices
 =============================================================================

 Dataset: MULTI-seq: sample multiplexing for single-cell RNA sequencing using lipid-tagged indices